kyle-sexton/rpg-maker/AI_ASSET_PROMPTS.md

 ### Post-Generation Instructions
 1. Save this file as `concept-CharacterName.png` in a reference folder (NOT in game directories)
+2. **This file is NOT used in-game** - it's only for your reference when generating other assets
-2. Use this as visual reference for all subsequent asset generation
+3. Use this as visual reference for all subsequent asset generation
-3. Note the exact colors used for consistency
+4. Note the exact colors used for consistency

 ---